Analytics startup Unsupervised raises $35M to spot patterns in enterprise data

 In its recent Augmented Analytics Is the Future of Analytics report, Gartner predicts that by 2021, “augmented analytics” like Unsupervised’s will drive new purchases of analytics and business intelligence, as well as data science and machine learning platforms.
 Assuming this comes to pass, 75-employee Unsupervised’s prospects in the $168.8 billion business analytics market look bright — even in the face of competition from companies like Outlier.

-“Most companies recognize that data is the new ‘gold’ but still struggle to derive meaningful insights given the deluge of siloed data, both structured and unstructured, across organizations — exasperating teams that are already understaffed and overwhelmed,” Unsupervised cofounder and CEO Horton told VentureBeat.
+“Most companies recognize that data is the new ‘gold’ but still struggle to derive meaningful insights given the deluge of siloed data, both structured and unstructured, across organizations — exasperating teams that are already understaffed and overwhelmed,” Cathay Innovation cofounder and CEO Denis Barrier told VentureBeat.
 “However, Unsupervised’s unique approach to ‘AI-augmented analytics’ has the potential to be a game-changing tool.
 It is disrupting the entire process by ingesting data from everywhere and automating the time consuming, tedious portions so users can quickly draw the most interesting insights that are revenue-generating and actionable.
 We’re honored to support the company on their journey, which very well may usher in a transformation of big data and decision-making in the enterprise.”

 Eniac Ventures and Coatue also participated in the company’s latest funding round.
 It brings Unsupervised’s total raised to over $55 million following a $12.8 million series A round in August 2019.